Fenimore Art Museum in Cooperstown, New York

 Cooperstown is metaphorically synonymous with the Baseball Hall of Fame — but it’s literally the namesake of William Cooper.

 This post contains affiliate links.
 For more information, click here.

 He married and had seven children, five of whom survived to adulthood.
-In 1826, he moved his family to Europe, spending significant time in Paris, then returned to America in 1833, living for a time in New York City, and ultimately finishing out his years back home in Cooperstown.
+In 1826, he moved his family to Europe, spending much time in Paris.
+He returned to America in 1833, living for a time in New York City, and ultimately ending his years back home in Cooperstown.

 He owned a large piece of land with a spectacular view of Lake Otsego in Cooperstown.
 Today the property is graced with a neo-Georgian mansion that houses the Fenimore Art Museum.
 A permanent exhibit acquaints visitors with the Cooper family.
 Other permanent collections include fine, folk, and native art.

 There is also an outdoor exhibit, “Otsego: A Meeting Place”, which represents the area during 1750-1850, with displays along a walking path offering beautiful views of the Lake.

 The Museum frequently hosts temporary exhibits.
 One one of the most interesting when I visited this summer was “Hamilton’s Last Act”.
 It explores the duel when Aaron Burr fatally wounded Alexander Hamilton, and the bizarre circumstances surrounding it.

 The two men came from very different backgrounds, but they shared at least a couple of significant commonalities: They both served as officers in the Revolutionary War, and they both often had trouble getting along with others.